therealyingtong/event_generation/README.md

 ### `events_Alice`
 3. introduce dark counts and stray light (i.e. additional events) in `events_Alice` using `dark_Alice`
-4. stretch and squeeze `events_Alice` using `drift_Alice`
+4. for each of Alice's detectors, drop a fraction of events at random according to the detector's efficiency, `eta_i`
-5. for each of Alice's detectors, drop a fraction of events at random according to the detector's efficiency, `eta_i`
+5. for each of Alice's detectors, add a delay according to the detector's skew, `skew_i`
-6. for each of Alice's detectors, add a delay according to the detector's skew, `skew_i`
+6. for each of Alice's detectors, remove any event that occurs less than `dead_i` after the previous event
-7. for each of Alice's detectors, remove any event that occurs less than `dead_i` after the previous event
+7. stretch and squeeze `events_Alice` using `drift_Alice` and `drift_rate_Alice`

 ### `events_Bob`
 8. in `events_Bob`, drop a fraction of events at random according to `transmission_loss`
 9. introduce a Doppler shift on `events_Bob` using the TLE and saved pass metadata
 10. introduce dark counts and stray light (i.e. additional events) in `events_Bob` using `dark_Bob`
-11. stretch and squeeze `events_Bob` using `drift_Bob`
+11. for each of Bob's detectors, drop a fraction of events at random according to the detector's efficiency, `eta_i`
-12. for each of Bob's detectors, drop a fraction of events at random according to the detector's efficiency, `eta_i`
+12. for each of Bob's detectors, add a delay according to the detector's skew, `skew_i`
-13. for each of Bob's detectors, add a delay according to the detector's skew, `skew_i`
+13. for each of Bob's detectors, remove any event that occurs less than `dead_i` after the previous event
-14. for each of Bob's detectors, remove any event that occurs less than `dead_i` after the previous event
+14. stretch and squeeze `events_Bob` using `drift_Bob` and `drift_rate_Bob`